Introduction: Why "issue tracker vs bug tracker" is a question worth answering

 Walk into any engineering team and you'll hear "issue tracker" and "bug tracker" used interchangeably.
 People file "a bug" in Jira, then refer to Jira as both an issue tracker and a bug tracker depending on the sentence.
 For most day-to-day work, the distinction doesn't matter.

-It starts to matter the moment you're choosing tools, writing an RFC, or scaling a QA process across multiple teams.
+So the distinction starts to matter the moment you're choosing tools, writing an RFC, or scaling a QA process across multiple teams.
 A bug tracker and an issue tracker have overlapping use cases but different strengths — and confusing the two leads to teams using the wrong tool for the wrong job.
-This guide breaks down the difference, when to use each, and how to combine them in a healthy QA workflow.
+This guide breaks down the difference, when to use each, how to combine them in a healthy QA workflow, and why the technical context attached to a report often matters more than the label you give it.

 What is a bug tracker? (and what makes it different from a generic issue tracker)